openedx/open-edx-proposals/oeps/processes/oep-0063-proc-toc-decision.rst

 However, some of the decisions can be complex, such as ones with a lack of consensus or decisions with long-lasting repercussions.
 This can result in delaying taking *any* decision, which can be more hurtful than any of the choices.

-In this OEP, the TOC defines a process for community members to bring up topics to the committee's attention, and request to take a decision about a proposal (an "Arbitration").
+In this OEP, the TOC defines a process for community members to bring up topics to the committee's attention, and request to take a decision about a proposal.

 Motivation
 **********